 Make sure your system is connected to the internet and that you are able to browse the web.
 To check your location, please go to our IP Info page.

 This shows the IP Address and country that you are currently connecting from, in this example, the user is connecting from Singapore.

-Click on the + (Plus) button just above the VPN box to create a new connection.
+At the Network options, Click the + (Plus) button to create a VPN connection.

 Now start the VPN connection by clicking on the Network Manager icon again, and click on VPN and click on Connect.

-After a few moments, click on the Network Manager icon again in the top right and it will now show that the VPN is connected.
+After a few moments, the Network Manager icon should now have a little padlock icon on it to indicate that the VPN is now connected.

 If you now check your IP address again from the IP Info page, your location should show that you are now in the U.K (or which ever country you have connected to).